smiley22/ARM.JS/Readme.md

 ### Introduction

 ARM.JS is a simulator for the ARMv4T instruction set architecture (as is used by the ARM7TDMI and others), written in TypeScript/JavaScript.
 It also features a GNU-like ARM assembler.
-You can [try it out](http://smiley22.github.io/ARM.JS/Web/) in your favourite web browser and you can also run the unit-test suite online [here](http://smiley22.github.io/ARM.JS/Web/tests.html).
+You can <a href="http://smiley22.github.io/ARM.JS/Web/" target="_blank">try it out</a> in your favourite web browser.

 You can also compile your own C programs using the GNU ARM Embedded Toolchain and then run them in the simulator in your browser.
+There's also an online unit-test suite that you can run <a href="http://smiley22.github.io/ARM.JS/Web/tests.html" target="_blank">here</a>.

 To make things a bit more interesting, the project provides a simple virtual development board with a couple of hardware devices to play around with.
 More specifically, the virtual dev-board features: